alexrudnick/dissertation/BURNDOWN.md

 ## monolingual

 ## multilingual
+  * note that there's a bunch of XML markup in the europarl corpus sentence pair output, so you can't really count those lines when you're talking about the size of the corpus.
+It looks like you get 2.5 million sentences for the es-de and es-it (etc) corpora, but it's really just about the same size as the es-en one.
   * do we need to run bible stacking + all sparse features, together? that's not hard to do, and it might be nice to see for comparison